itzsahil-prog/truth-and-dare-spinning-bottle/README.md

-# truth-and-dare-spinning-bottle
-It seems you want assistance in creating a `README.md` file for your repository: **truth-and-dare-spinning-bottle**.
-Below is a general template for your `README.md` file tailored to your repository's name and purpose.
-You can expand or customize it further.

----

 # Truth and Dare: Spinning Bottle

 A fun and interactive web application that brings the classic **Truth and Dare** game to life with a spinning bottle!
 Perfect for parties, gatherings, or just casual fun with friends.